OPEC struggles to win Russian backing for big oil cut amid coronavirus

 Sources said Novak went to Moscow for more consultations and would return for the full OPEC+ meeting on Friday, while OPEC will hold its full ministerial meeting on Thursday.
 "OPEC hopes for a cut bigger than 1 million but the challenge is still Russia," one OPEC source said.

-The Saudi and Russian ministers have made no public statements so far since arriving in the Austrian capital.
+When asked whether Wednesday's panel made a recommendation, the Saudi minister responded to reporters: "I want to keep you in suspense."
+The Russian minister made no public statement before heading back to Moscow.

 The talks in Vienna were following a familiar pattern to previous meetings.
 In the past, Moscow had initially been hesitant before ultimately agreeing to joint cuts with OPEC.
+BURDEN OF CUTS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)